daleksla/can_interact/examples/README.md

 Steps:
 1. A call to `can_socket_init(<arg0>)` is made to create a descriptor to the CAN socket
-2. `number_to_hex_bytes(<arg3 as num>, <uint8_t array of len 8>, BIG_ENDIAN_VAL)` is called
+2. `number_to_hex_bytes(<arg3 as num>, <uint8_t array of len 8>, SIGNED_VAL, LITTLE_ENDIAN_VAL)` is called
-  * Note: arg 3 is an enum stating the endian ordering desired for the array of bytes storing the provided number - in this case we want it as a big endian value
+  * Note: arg 4 is an enum stating the endian ordering desired for the array of bytes storing the provided number - in this case we want it as a little endian value
   * It returns the number regarding the number of bytes used to store the hex values.
 THIS MUST BE USED due to placing of sign flag etc.
 3. A `can_frame` struct is declared and `create_can_frame(<arg1 as num>, <uint8_t array of len 8>, <number of bytes from above or 8>, <pointer to can_frame struct>)` initialises it
 4. `send_can_frame(<pointer to can_frame variable>, <socket des>)` is used to then publish the can frame to the socket descriptor